Chapter Six: Cash and Highly-Liquid Investments

 Cash equivalents arise when companies place their cash in very short-term financial instruments that are deemed to be highly secure and will convert back into cash within 90 days (e.g., short-term government-issued treasury bills).
 These financial instruments are usually very marketable in the event the company has an immediate need for cash.

 It is very important to ensure that sufficient cash is available to meet obligations and that idle cash is appropriately invested.
 One function of the company "treasurer" is to examine the cash flows of the business, and pinpoint anticipated periods of excess or deficit cash flows.
 A detailed cash budget is often maintained and updated on a regular basis.
 The cash budget is a major component of a cash planning system and represents the overall plan that depicts cash inflows and outflows for a stated period of time.
 A future chapter provides an in-depth look at cash budgeting.

-Although cash shortages may be a sign of weakness, such is not always the case.
+Although cash shortages may seem to be a sign of weakness or mismangement, this is not always the case.
 Successful companies may need cash for new business locations, added inventory levels, growing receivables, and so forth.
-To sustain growth careful cash planning must occur.
+Careful cash planning must occur to sustain growth.

 As a business looks to improve cash management or add to the available cash supply, a number of options are available.
 Some of these solutions are "external" and some are "internal" in nature.